cistec-com/openEHR2FHIRquestionnaire/README.md

 ## Requirements

 - Python 3.7+
-- No special external libraries are required.
+- No special external libraries are required for the CLI version.
+- For the web interface: see `requirements.txt`

 ## Usage

+### Command Line Interface

 ```bash
 python webtemplate_to_fhir_questionnaire_json.py \